 For me, through living with my disability and through my mental health journey, I feel like having lived with such hidden challenges has helped make me become more empathetic towards other people, because we rarely truly know what hidden challenges someone else is dealing with.

-When we think about what is required to develop a confident and empowered mindset, empathy towards ourselves and others is one of those key factors to help us not become so frustrated that we get upset, angry, or down on ourselves when something doesn’t seem right.
+When we think about what is required to develop a confident and empowered mindset, empathy towards ourselves and others is one of those key factors to help us not become so frustrated that we get upset, angry, or down on ourselves or others when something doesn’t seem right.

 We all have our own internal battles we are working to overcome.
 Some just might be more visible than others.

 I haven’t shared with you yet, but I just launched some new material on my homepage incorporating models into the work that I do.
 Expect to see more of this type of blog content going forward as I slowly release The Hero Mindset Blueprint and lean into a new way of teaching.

 If you have any thoughts or feedback, I would love to hear from you!